jham005/aoc/README.md

 This project contains the code I wrote for the 2024 AoC.
 You can find the puzzle questions at <https://adventofcode.com/2024>.

+## Day 8: (57:04 + 5:17 = 1:02:21, rank 5904)

+`tails` to the rescue on this one.
+Quite a nice pattern to use to compare each pair of elements, by taking the `head` and matching it with the `tail` for of each `tails`.

+Would help me to tighten up my geometry a bit.
+Coming up with the formula to reflect a point was more a case of permutation coding than applying actual logic.
+At least the harmonics in part 2 fell out easily.

 ## Day 7: (28:09 + 1:44 = 29:53, rank 3703)

 Nice to have a proper non-tail recursive problem.
 I lost a bit of time on